Frank Morton McMurry: Early life

-Career in Education
+Career

-McMurry's education and career began with attending Normal schools, eventually graduating from Illinois State Normal University's model school program in Normal,Illinois in 1879.
+McMurry's education and career began with attending normal schools, eventually graduating from Illinois State Normal University's model school program in Normal, Illinois in 1879.
 Following his graduation, he attended the University of Michigan from 1881 to 1882.

-In 1886, McMurry enrolled in universities in Halle and Jena, Germany, with interest in studying educational theories and psychology.
-McMurry studied the works of Karl Stoy and Willhelm Rein, who were two of the leading German Herbartian educators at the time.
+In 1886, McMurry enrolled in universities in Halle and Jena, Germany, studying educational theory and psychology.
+McMurry studied the works of Karl Stoy and Wilhelm Rein, who were two of the leading German Herbartian educators at the time.
 This influenced him further to adopt and study the pedagogy of Herbartianism.
 In 1889, he received his Ph.D. and returned to the United States.

 In 1891, McMurry returned to Illinois State Normal University and became a professor of pedagogy as well as a training teacher for the university's model school, where he began to incorporate Herbartianism into his educational models and lessons.
 McMurry participated in the National Herbart Society, as well as the National Education Association, where he and other Herbartianists submitted their educational findings.
 In 1895, McMurry returned to Germany to further study education and pedagogy.

 He returned to the United States and was hired at Columbia University where he was appointed professor in 1898.
-While at the Illinois State University, he introduced the "practice-teaching" method, which is now commonly known as "student teaching" and is found in most teacher training programs across the country.
+While at the Illinois State Normal University, he introduced the "practice-teaching" method, which is now commonly known as "student teaching" and is found in most teacher training programs across the country.
 With Ralph Stockman Tarr he published the Tarr and McMurry Common School Geographies (1900), and with his brother Charles, Method of the Recitation (1903).

 McMurry also was the author of How to Study and Teaching How to Study (1900) and Elementary School Standards (1913).